kyaso/py-v/README.md

 `programs/`.
 This directory contains test programs that can be compiled, and later executed on a core model.

 - `common/`: Common source files needed for compiling
+- `endless_loop/`: As the name suggests
+  - Execution time is limited in `main.py` (see below)
 - `fibonacci/`: A non-recursive version of the Fibonacci algorithm.
 - `loop_acc/`: An assembly program that counts from 0 to 1000.

 `main.py`.
 Main execution file

-- Currently runs simulation using example binaries
+- Runs simulation using compiled binaries from `programs/`

 `doc/`.
 Contains documentation resources.